flyocloud/nitro-php-sdk/docs/Api/PagesApi.md

 page($slug): \Flyo\Model\Page
 ```

-Get page by slug
+Get Page by slug

-Returns all informations from a given page by either a slug or a path which is the same as the slug with a leading slash.
+This endpoint retrieves comprehensive information from a specified page using either a slug or a path.
+The slug refers to a unique identifier for the page, while the path is the slug with a leading slash.
+By providing either the slug or the path as input, the function will gather all the relevant details associated with the page.

 ### Example